 Can you gamble online in Minnesota?

 No. In the truest sense of the term, there is no legal online gambling in Minnesota.
 Online casinos and online poker sites do not exist legally in the state.
 That doesn’t mean there are no online options at all.
 You can find horse betting sites in Minnesota, for example.
 Meanwhile, daily fantasy sports sites continue to operate in the state.
 Minnesota attempted unsuccessfully to regulate DFS in 2017, but companies like DraftKings and FanDuel serve customers in Minnesota nonetheless.
-In addition, sweepstakes casinos remain an option for those who want to play online casino games in the state.
+In addition, sweepstakes casinos and social casinos remain an option for those who want to play online casino games in the state.

 Are online casinos legal in Minnesota?

 No, real money online casinos are not legal in Minnesota.
 The casino apps available in nearby Michigan cannot be found in Minnesota at this time.
 Still, Minnesotans have several solid options for sweepstakes and social casino gaming in the state.
 Popular social casinos in Minnesota include Chumba Casino and LuckyLand Slots.
 Top sweepstakes casino is Funzpoints.
 These sites are very similar to traditional online casinos in play and experience but use a sweepstakes or social casino model and a dual-currency system.